rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-4-characteristic-element.md

 end
 ```

-Note that, provided the input (ce) does not represent an input error, the result
+Note that, provided the input CE is indeed the element of a CSS, the result is
-is defined and unique.
+defined and unique.
 That is because the corresponding CSS will never be empty.

 Note that neither `css-of-ce()` nor `set-of-ce()` allow to retrieve the empty
 CSS of a parent set, or a parent set that has an empty CSS.
 None of those sets
-can be retrieved by the above functions because there is no CE that would allow
-to identify those sets.
+can be retrieved as there is no CE that would allow to identify those sets.

 <!-- ======================================================================= -->
 ## Iff (#CE(s) == 1)